Getting Started with Hosted Authentication

 }💡 Production Note: This only affects the dev script.
 Production builds will use proper SSL validation.
 Skip this step if you're using the production API at https://api.oauth42.com.

-Step 5: Create Authentication API Route
+Step 5: Create Authentication Configuration

-mkdir -p app/api/auth/[...nextauth]
+mkdir -p lib

-Now add the following code to app/api/auth/[...nextauth]/route.ts:
+touch lib/auth.tsAdd the following code to lib/auth.ts:

 import { createAuth } from '@oauth42/next/server';

-const { auth: authOptions, handlers } = createAuth({
+const { auth, handlers } = createAuth({

 clientId: process.env.OAUTH42_CLIENT_ID,